adminhmi/hlog/readme.md

   hook, err := Hlog_syslog.NewSyslogHook("udp", "localhost:514", syslog.LOG_INFO, "")
   if err != nil {
-    log.Error("Unable to connect to local syslog daemon") } else {
+    log.Error("Unable to connect to local systemlog daemon") } else {
     log.AddHook(hook)
   }
 }
 ```
 Note: Syslog hook also support connecting to local syslog (Ex. "/dev/log" or "/var/run/syslog" or "/var/run/log").
-For the detail, please check the [syslog hook README](hooks/syslog/README.md).
+For the detail, please check the [syslog hook README](hooks/systemlog/README.md).

 A list of currently known service hooks can be found in this wiki [page](https://github.com/sirupsen/Hlog/wiki/Hooks)